GauravN471/Financial-analysis-project/README.md

 ---

+## Purpose of Finance Analytics
+- Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

+## Importance of Analyzing Finance Data
+- Aid in benchmarking against industry peers and previous periods.
+- Provide a foundation for budgeting and forecasting.

+## Role of Reports
+- Align financial planning with strategic goals.
+- Instill confidence in the organization's financial outlook.

+---

 ## Tools Used

 - **Microsoft Excel**:
   - Pivot tables and slicers for dynamic filtering.
   - Conditional formatting for visual insights.
   - Advanced formulas (e.g., `SUMIFS`, `AVERAGEIFS`) for accurate calculations.

+---

+## Technical & Soft Skills

+### Technical Skills:
+- [x] Proficiency in ETL methodology (Extract, Transform, Load).
+- [x] Skills to generate a date table using Power Query.
+- [x] Ability to derive fiscal months and quarters.
+- [x] Establishing data model relationships with Power Pivot.
+- [x] Proficiency in incorporating supplementary data into an existing data model.
+- [x] Utilizing DAX to create calculated columns.

+### Soft Skills:
+- [x] Refined understanding of Sales & Finance Reports.
+- [x] Designing user-centric reports with empathy in mind.
+- [x] Optimization of report generation through meticulous fine-tuning.
+- [x] Developing a systematic approach to devising a report building plan.

 ---